andreihortopan/fpaanp/README.md

     Bar Chart feature is not working.
 - `romaniaMapRSM.js`:
     Map is not being centered properly on dynamic resize.
 It works when reloading the page, but not on window resize via dragging corners.
+- `tableView.js`:
+    Table does not resize when window resizing via dragging corners.
+It does work when reloading the page, however.

 ## To do